panjan/vcr_presentation/vcr_presentation.md

 - hitting request limits

 <aside class="notes">
-    ...45 minute CI build which ran on every PR.
+    We had a 45 minute CI build which ran on every PR.
 This wasn't your ordinary Rails app, but an SDK which makes a lot of HTTP requests.
 With almost no mocked unit tests, development was sluggish and frustrating.
 Imagine you make a PR and after 45 minutes you learn the testing server was down and have to rerun the build.
-After another 45 minutes you find a small bug, fix it, rerun and so on.
 </aside>

 ## Solution Attempt #1